 View a list of all Data Protection and Privacy partners

-However, as part of their two-year training contract, trainees can apply to be seconded to our Brussels office as part of their six-month seat in our Competition group.
+However, as part of their two-year training contract, trainees can apply to be seconded to our Brussels office during their six-month seat in our Competition group.
 Every three months, four trainees from our London office are seconded to Brussels (so generally 12 trainees during the course of each year).

 We do not offer a separate vacation scheme in our Brussels office (although some of those who take part in work experience schemes operated by our London office also have the opportunity to visit the Brussels office).